growilabs/growi-docs/docs/guide/admin-cookbook/mongodb-backup-regular.md

 ## Manage with docker-compose

 ::: tip
-If managing GROWI with growi-[docker-compose](../getting-started/docker-compose.md), preparing a backup container is even easier.
+If GROWI is installed with [growi-docker-compose](../getting-started/docker-compose.md), preparing a backup container is even easier.
 :::

 * Refer to weseek/growi-docker-compose [Example](https://github.com/weseek/growi-docker-compose/tree/master/examples/backup-mongodb-data), and follow the steps below.